 Knowledge and best practices like those listed above are essential to combating ransomware across the globe.
 Cybercriminals operate best when their targets float in a cloud of ignorance, using confusion and fear as their weapons of choice.
 Enhanced communication from all MSBs—and all businesses prone to cyberattacks, for that matter—will dissipate the fog of uncertainty surrounding ransomware attacks and create a unified community that will not be bullied by cybercriminals.
 Organizations such as FS-ISAC provide valuable, timely information on different types of cybersecurity threats from a global network of businesses.

 As more consumers use digital methods for the purchase of goods and services, cybersecurity risk will continue to grow as a top concern.
 Using these five points, MSBs will be one step ahead of criminals attempting to hijack their data via ransomware and other types of attacks.
-Find out more about the unique cybersecurity threats and regulatory issues facing MSBs here.

 Tyler Leet serves as director of Risk and Compliance Services for CSI’s Regulatory Compliance Group.
 With more than 15 years of experience in the information security, risk and compliance industries, Tyler oversees and participates in the development and maintenance of the risk and compliance-related services conducted for a wide variety of financial institutions and organizations.